 How does salary sacrifice work for electric cars?

 As a relatively new concept, EV salary sacrifice schemes aren’t always understood.
 In a nutshell, your company leases an electric vehicle from a supplier, such as Octopus Electric Vehicles, and you then pay for it through your employer via a deduction from your gross pay.
 This salary sacrifice for the car means you then save on tax and National Insurance deductions.

 You do, however, pay Benefit in Kind tax (BiK).
-For electric vehicles this is currently only 2% - and will remain so until at least 2025 (we're campaigning to keep this lower for longer by the way, please get involved).
+For electric vehicles this is currently only 2% - and will remain so until 2025.
+It'll then increase by 1% each year until 2028.